shyam-ramani/readme.m/README.md

-Here’s the enhanced version of your README.md with added details, emojis, and visual elements:

----

 # 🎮 Hangman Game Repository

 Welcome to the **Hangman Game** – a thrilling twist on the classic word-guessing game, now supercharged with **SDL2 graphics**!
 Whether you're a nostalgic player or a curious developer, this project blends retro charm with modern C++ code.
 Dive in, guess letters, and save the stick figure from doom! 🚀